electricsquare/information-theory/presentation.md

 Very high level overview, will give you taste of what doors Information theory opens-up.

 Applicable outside of Computer Science, is important to understanding reality itself!
-TODO: https://www.youtube.com/watch?v=yWO-cvGETRQ

 *click*